 Community Colleges of Spokane has transfer articulation agreements that provide a "value-added" component to a traditional transfer program by allowing additional transfer credits, optional instructional delivery, preferred admission, etc.

 For more information, contact a counselor at SCC or SFCC.

 Community Colleges of Spokane participates in the Western Undergraduate Exchange (WUE) reduced-tuition program for students who are residents of the Western Interstate Commission for Higher Education (WICHE) participating states.
 The CCS WUE rate is considerably lower than many state WUE rates, and does not have restrictions on transfer students.
 Residents of WICHE states can gain affordable access to two- and four-year college programs outside of their home state; while at the same time, allowing colleges and universities to avoid costly duplication of programs and facilities.
 WUE participating states include Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming and the US Pacific territories and freely associated states.
 For additional information about WUE participating colleges and their programs, visit www.wiche.edu/wue.

-For information about WUE at CCS, visit the webpage at www.ccs.spokane.edu/WUE.aspx.
+For information about WUE at CCS, contact the Admissions and Registration Office at SCC or SFCC.